 Problems with hard water spots or rust stains?
-Home Water Test Kits are available but did you know there are some basic steps you can take to find out the condition of your water without spending a penny?
-Are you wondering if your water is eating up your pipes and contaminating your water with corrosion … Continue reading Home Water Tests That You Can Do Yourself, For Free.
+Home Water Test Kits are available, but did you know there are some basic steps you can take to find out your water condition without spending a penny?
+Are you wondering if your water is eating up your pipes and contaminating your water with corrosion by-products?
+Follow … Continue reading Home Water Tests That You Can Do Yourself, For Free.

 This brief article gives information about several common contaminants found in private wells.
 It should help you decide when to sample your well and how often.

 Do It Yourself (DIY) Well Water Kit for Coliform Bacteria Health Departments and EPA guidelines recommend testing your well water at least twice a year for coliform bacteria.
 Bacteria can contaminate a well without any change in taste or odors to the water.
 Now you can analyze for unhealthy bacteria at home utilizing state-of-the-art, low cost … Continue reading Do It Yourself (DIY) Well Water Kit for Coliform Bacteria

 If your family gets drinking water from a private well, do you know if your water is safe to drink?
 What health risks could you and your family face?
 Where can you go for help or advice?
 It is a good idea to have your well water tested at least once every few years for … Continue reading How to Test for a Wide Range of Well Water Contaminants at a Low Cost

 If your family gets drinking water from a private well, do you know if your water is safe to drink?
 What health risks could you and your family face?
 Where can you go for help or advice?
 It is a good idea to have your well water tested at least once every few years for … Continue reading Test for a Wide Range of Well Water Contaminants